From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Ethical Considerations Statement

-In this study we collected information at multiple stages of our methodology as described in Section \ref{methodology}.
-In the information gathering stage for C1 and C2, we primarily relied on publicly available resources and consulted subject-matter experts as needed to clarify our understanding of the projects.
-As such, and following our institution's research ethics board policy, research ethics approval for the two cases were not needed.
-C3, on the other hand, involved a qualitative study where we recruited and conducted semi-structured interviews with relevant stakeholders along the development process.
+In this study, we collected information at multiple stages of our methodology as described in Section 3 of the paper.
+In the information gathering stage for Case Study 1 and Case Study 2, we primarily relied on publicly available resources and consulted subject-matter experts as needed to clarify our understanding of the projects.
+As such, and following our institution’s research ethics board policy, research ethics approval for the two cases was not needed.
+Case Study 3, on the other hand, involved a qualitative study where we recruited and conducted semi-structured interviews with relevant stakeholders along the development process.
 As this pertains to designed interventions with collection from human participants, we followed and received the necessary institutional approvals prior to conducting the study.
-All the participants (15 for workshop and 8 for interviews) for C3 provided informed consent.
-Pilot testing our early draft of the guidline involved four graduate students.
-This was also approved by our institutional ethics review board (Research Ethics \#: \textit{anonymised for peer review}).
+All the participants (15 for the workshop and 8 for interviews) for Case Study 3 provided informed consent.